Energy Flow in Ecosystems

 In a scenario where a pesticide is introduced at the producer level, explain how energy flow affects the concentration of the pesticide at higher trophic levels.

-Fill in the blank: The efficiency of energy transfer from one trophic level to the next is called ________ efficiency.
+What is the typical percentage of energy transferred from one trophic level to the next in an ecosystem?